 LGBTQIA+ Students Services provides student advocacy and educational opportunities for the entire campus through a variety of programs and ongoing initiatives.
-Queer Pride Alliance; Queer Indigenous People of Color; Ally Trainings; the LGBTQIA+ Student Leadership Retreat, the Soup, Gender, and Sexuality series; and the LGBTQIA+ Newsletter offer learning and networking opportunities for the entire campus on issues around gender and sexuality.
-In addition, the department honors LGBTQIA+ and allied students each year during Lavender Celebration, where the recipients of the LGBTQIA+ Student Leadership Awards, the Augsburg Pride Award, and the Karen Neitge Scholarship are honored.
+Queer Pride Alliance; Queer Indigenous People of Color; Brave Space Trainings; the LGBTQIA+ Student Leadership Retreat, Queering Career series; and the LGBTQIA+ Newsletter offer learning and networking opportunities for the entire campus on issues around gender and sexuality.
+In addition, the department honors LGBTQIA+ and allied students, staff, and faculty each year during Lavender Celebration, where the recipients of the LGBTQIA+ Student Leadership Awards, the Augsburg Pride Award, Karen Neitge Scholarship, and LGBTQIA+ scholarship recipients are honored.

 For more information, visit www.augsburg.edu/lgbtqia.
+You can also find us on Facebook & Instagram at @augsburglgbtqia.